Rangi42/polishedcrystal/README.md

 * Replace HM01 Cut with Machete item, and HM05 Flash with Bell Lantern item
 * Make Rock Smash an HM
 * Evening from 5–7 PM (change morning from 4−9 AM)
+* First party Pokémon follows you like in Yellow or HGSS
 * Separate bag pockets for usable items and held items
 * Custom title screen and end credits
 * Shiny Charm from Gen V increases shiny likelihood from 1/8192 to 1/1024